AnyDSL/anydsl.github.io/Programming-Guide.md

 ---
 title: Programming Guide
 parent: Thorin.md
+excerpt: "This guide describes the most important classes and programming concepts in Thorin.
+Please also read Thorin's Language Reference Manual.
+This guide assumes that you are already familiar with Thorin."
 ---

-# Abstract

-This guide describes the most important classes and programming concepts in Thorin.
-Please also read Thorin's [[Language Reference Manual]].
-This guide assumes that you are already familiar with Thorin.

-# A First Tutorial
+## A First Tutorial

 Before getting into detail, let us discuss how to manually construct a Thorin representation of the following program: